pReya/bitcoinbar/README.md

-# bitcoinbar
+# BitCoinBar

-Plugin for BitBar showing your current profit/losses from your Bitcoin portfolio.
+This is a plugin for [BitBar](https://getbitbar.com/), helping you to display your profit/losses from your personal Bitcoin portfolio.
+It uses https://bitcoinapi.de/ for the current Bitcoin price.